lincecumHao/automationTest/README.md

 ### TestReport.png
 This picture is the testing result.<br>
-After the testing script has been executed, it will produce the testing report.<br>
+After run the testing script, it will produce the testing report.<br>
 This module is [Extentreport](http://extentreports.com/)